On this page

 The individual components have strong mechanistic rationale, but CagriSema itself is primarily supported by human clinical trials rather than a large independent animal literature.

-Two published Phase 3 REDEFINE trials plus earlier Phase 1b and Phase 2 studies show clinically meaningful weight and glycemic effects.
-FDA review is still pending.
+Two published Phase 3 REDEFINE obesity trials plus the three published Phase 3 REIMAGINE diabetes trials (REIMAGINE 1-3, presented at ADA 2026), with earlier Phase 1b and Phase 2 studies, show clinically meaningful weight and glycemic effects.
+FDA review for weight management is still pending and no diabetes indication is approved.

 Safety is mostly gastrointestinal and broadly consistent with GLP-1/amylin pharmacology.
 Longer-term, post-marketing, and rare-event data are not available because the product is not approved.